No COVID-19 deaths reported in Island Health, 14 deaths across B.C.

 Across the province, 359 people are currently in hospital with COVID-19, including 51 in intensive care.

-On Vancouver Island, 52 people are in hospital with the illness, up form 47 reported Friday but down from 63 confirmed a week ago on March 7.
+On Vancouver Island, 52 people are in hospital with the illness, up from 47 reported Friday but down from 63 confirmed a week ago on March 7.

 Meanwhile, three patients are currently receiving critical care in Island Health, the same total reported Friday and on March 7.